jgordon/axioms/axioms/02 Traditional Set Theory.md

       (set s)))
 ```

-The 'equal' relation includes reflexivity, symmetricity, and transitivity:
+The `equal` relation includes reflexivity, symmetricity, and transitivity:

 2.3
 ```